Applies to

 Modify a filter

-The title of the the form will display the name of the filter that you’re about to modify.
+The title of the form displays the name of the filter that you’re about to modify.
 Verify the title to ensure that you’re modifying the correct filter.

-3. In the Edit Filter form, update the conditions as desired and click Apply.
+2. In the Edit Filter form, update the conditions as desired

-The updated filter will be applied to the sheet.
+The updated filter is applied to the sheet.

 Remove a filter

-To clear a filter (stop applying it to the sheet), select Filter Off.
+To stop applying a filter to the sheet, select Filter Off.

 Delete a filter